Business Valuation Calculator

 Frequently Asked Questions

 Business valuation is the process of determining the economic worth of a company.
-It's essential for selling a business, raising funding, partnerships, mergers & acquisitions, insurance, and succession planning.
+It's essential for: selling a business, raising equity funding, partnerships/buyouts, mergers & acquisitions, legal disputes, insurance, and succession planning.
+The right method depends on the purpose of valuation.